roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU management/Create heterogeneous computing clusters/Create a dedicated GPU cluster for heterogeneous computing.md

             |**Operating System**|The CentOS and Aliyun Linux operating systems are supported.|
             |Logon Type|            -   Key pair logon.
                 -   **Key Pair**: Select an SSH key pair from the drop-down list.
                 -   **create a key pair**: Create an SSH key pair if no SSH key pair is available.
 For more information about how to create an SSH key pair, see [Create an SSH key pair](/intl.en-US/Security/Key pairs/Use an SSH key pair/Create an SSH key pair.md).
-After the key pair is created, set it as the credential that is used to log on to the ACK cluster.
+After the key pair is created, set it as the credential that is used to log on to the cluster.
-            -   Password logon.
+            -   Set the password.
                 -   **Password**: Enter the password that is used to log on to the nodes.
                 -   **Confirm Password**: Enter the password again. |